eProsima/Fast-DDS-docs/docs/fastdds/discovery/discovery_server.rst

   This means that the *server* runs a "matching" algorithm to sort out which information is required by which *client*.

 - A |BACKUP| *server* is a *server* that persists its discovery database into a file.
-  This type of *server* can load the network graph from a file on start-up without the need of receiving any *clients* information.
+  This type of *server* can load the network graph from a file on start-up without the need of receiving any *client's* information.
-  It can be used to persists the *server* knowledge about the network between runs, thus securing the *server's* information in case of unexpected shutdowns.
+  It can be used to persist the *server* knowledge about the network between runs, thus securing the *server's* information in case of unexpected shutdowns.
   It is important to note that the discovery times will be negatively affected when using this type of *server*, since periodically writing to a file is an expensive operation.